f5devcentral/f5-agility-labs-adc/docs/class6/Module1/lab7.rst

     - Select Source Address Affinity from the Persistnece Type drop-down
     - Ensure the Parent Profile is set to *source_addr*
     - You will need to place a "checkmark" Under the Custom setting for Mirror Persistence:

       .. image:: ../images/image137.png

    - Place checkmarks in the Mirror Persistence field, and Click the "Save" button:

      .. image:: ../images/image138.png

    - You should see two Source Address profiles, one custom and one default:

      .. image:: ../images/image139.png

 Task 2: Create LTM Pool Configuration Objects
 =============================================

-In this task, we will create LTM Virtual Server configuration objects that will be synchronized between BIG-IPs.
+In Task 2, we will create LTM Virtual Server configuration objects that will be synchronized between BIG-IPs.
 This will validate that ConfigSync is working correctly.
 We will perform these changes on the ACTIVE BIG-IP, and then we will sync these changes to the STANDBY BIG-IP.

 We will create a pool object: